oracle-samples/vbcs-samples/webServiceConsumption/README.md

 **Setup instructions:**

-1. Import the sample application zip (DrillDownFromList.zip) using the application import option
+1. Import the sample application zip (WebServiceConsumption.zip) using the application import option
 1. After the import is successful, open the application and hit the play button

 **External Dependencies:**